wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 networks begins to lose the context of the input prior after about 7 steps.

 - Wikipedia - [Vanishing gradient problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem)

+## Vector

+An array of numbers where each element is identified by a single index.

 # W
 # X